healthchecks/healthchecks/templates/docs/self_hosted_docker.md

 See also: the [PING_EMAIL_DOMAIN](../self_hosted_configuration/#PING_EMAIL_DOMAIN) environment variable for customizing the domain part of the email addresses.

-## TLS Termination and CSRF Protection {: #tls-termination }
+## Reverse Proxy, TLS Termination, and CSRF Protection {: #tls-termination }

-If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or load balancer in front of it.
+If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or a load balancer in front of it.

+**Important:** configure the reverse proxy to set the `X-Forwarded-For` request header.
+Healthchecks trusts it to determine the client's IP address.
+If the proxy does not set the `X-Forwarded-For` header, the clients can pass their own value and circumvent, among other things, the IP-based rate limiting in the login form.

 **Important:** This Dockerfile uses uWSGI, which relies on the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header to determine if a request is secure or not.
 Without this information you